sourgrapesrpg/sourgrapesrpg.github.io/examples.md

-## Examples!
+# Examples!
 This assumes you have downloaded/read the core rules and are looking to dive deeper.

+## Story One - The Haunted Dorm
+The adventure is 1980s horror themed.
+We will be looking at three situations that use the primary rolls found in sour grapes (Spend, Check and Situation)

-### Situation 1 | The Hallway of Terrors!
+### Part 1 | The Hallway of Terrors!
-> The adventure is 1980s horror themed.
-The party of college students have managed to break through into the long abandoned dormatory where their friend has just gone missing.
+> The party of college students have managed to break through into the long abandoned dormatory where their friend has just gone missing.
 There is a scream and their only flashlight goes out.
 You can see some light from an outside streetlamp shining in the room at the opposite end of the hallway.
 - Storyteller: Well?
 - Jake: My character is going to continue down the hallway and try and find a light along the wall
 - Storyteller: What's your character's Current Resolve?